 EdX students come from diverse backgrounds and navigate through the courseware in many different ways.
 In particular:

-This graph shows the mean number of backjumps per visited sequence for all certificate-earning students in the 30 countries with the most edX students.
+The graph above (click to enlarge) shows the mean number of backjumps per visited sequence for all certificate-earning students in the 30 countries with the most edX students.
 There is a negative correlation between student-teacher ratio and backjumps.
 One possible explanation is that students from countries with a higher student-teacher ratio are more accustomed to a linear, teacher-led instructional style and hence do not make as many backjumps when taking MOOCs.

 Right now, MOOC user interfaces try to be “one size fits all,” but we have found that students navigate quite differently based on both demographics and enrollment intent.
 Here are some interface design ideas that could help MOOCs serve a broader audience: